 This add-on encrypts and secures password-protected bookmarks with an emphasis on security.
 Hush is only available in private browsing mode, and it allows users to organize multiple bookmarks with different passwords.

-Hush has over 400 users and five reviews on the Firefox add-ons marketplace, averaging 3.4 out of 5 stars as of May 2022.
+Hush has over 400 users and five reviews on the Firefox add-ons marketplace, averaging 3.4 out of 5 stars at the time of writing.
 Some of Hush’s critics cite difficulties in getting a quick response from customer service, particularly when it comes to changing customers’ sensitive information.
 Hush’s incompatibility with mobile browsers is another point of contention, as some users believe that this is when private bookmarks are most needed.

 Note:The Hush add-on was last updated on April 22, 2020, when version 2.0.3 was released.
 Although Hush is not as well-known as other add-ons, the software comes from a reputable developer who regularly keeps the code updated.
 Using encrypted bookmarks also adds a layer of protection to the user’s online experience.